-The law degree allows many different career options, including public, private, and nonprofit employers, from large to small law firms, and jobs that involve the practice of law as well as non-legal jobs for which a law degree provides an advantage.
-Therefore, the goal of the Career & Professional Development Office is to help each student and alumni find employment that is both challenging and rewarding.
+The law degree opens doors to many different career options, including with public, private, and nonprofit employers of all shapes and sizes, and jobs that involve the traditional practice of law as well as non-traditional jobs for which a law degree provides an advantage.
+The Office of Career and Professional Development works to help students and alumni find employment that is both challenging and rewarding.

-The Career & Professional Development Office provides services to help students and graduates manage their own career exploration and employment search.
-This assistance includes:
+The Office of Career and Professional Development provides services to help students and graduates manage their own career exploration and employment search including: